Finance for Humans

 Let’s start with something easy-ish: tax brackets.
 Canada has what’s known as a progressive tax system, meaning the more money you make, the higher tax bracket you’re in — and the larger percentage of your taxable income (i.e., your gross income, minus deductions, like RRSP contributions) that you’ll owe.
 This is really important info to have — especially if you’re a freelancer and self-employed — because it tells you how much you’ll owe come filing time.
 That way, you can budget, save, and invest accordingly.
 (Mosey over to our freelancer’s savings guide for more.)

-OK, so here are the 2021 federal tax brackets:
+OK, so here are the federal tax brackets for 2022:

 But wait!
 The fun doesn’t stop there.
 Because, on top of federal tax brackets, there are also provincial and territorial tax brackets.
 Which, as you could guess, vary based on where you live.
 The CRA’s website lists them all.